Vern-Technologies/CGF-Docs/docs/tracker-web/users.md

 ### Removing a User

-To remove a user, you first need to select on the remove user button to open the Removing User Form.
+To remove a user, you first need to select the remove user button to open the Removing User Form.

 ##### Remove User Button